ppicas/custom-typeface/README.md

 ### Custom views extending `TextView`

-If you have a custom view with a default style defined in theme, then you must register this theme attribute int `CustomTypeface`.
+If you have a custom view with a default style defined in theme, then you must register this theme attribute in `CustomTypeface`.
 To do that you can use the method `registerAttributeForDefaultStyle`.
 This is because `CustomTypeface` doesn't have a way to know what is a default style of a view, and this is why must be registered before.
 Here is a sample code to register a custom view default style attribute.